Feyerabend/bb/workbook/projects/ch07/ps/ps/12/EBNF.md

 Given that we are aiming for a more robust EBNF to support a wider range of PostScript-like capabilities, including dictionaries, stroke attributes, and basic control structures, here's an extended EBNF grammar.
-This will cover:

-1. Dictionaries and Variables: Simple dictionary manipulation and variable assignment.
+1. *Dictionaries and variables*: Simple dictionary manipulation and variable assignment.

-2. Stroke and Fill Attributes: Stroke width, color settings, and filling.
+2. *Stroke and fill attributes*: Stroke width, color settings, and filling.

-3. Branching: Conditional execution using if and basic loops.
+3. *Branching*: Conditional execution using if and basic loops.

-4. Path and Graphics Commands: Basic drawing commands, as well as stack manipulation.
+4. *Path and graphics commands*: Basic drawing commands, as well as stack manipulation.

 This EBNF still aims to be minimal but with a sufficient subset for PostScript-like behavior.

 #### Expanded EBNF Grammar for Enhanced PostScript Subset